-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key states that "licensed enrolled providers of waiver services are prohibited by licensing regulations to inflict corporal punishment, use chemical restraints, psychological abuse, verbal abuse, seclusion, forced exercise, mechanical restraints, any procedure which denies food, drink, or use of restroom facilities and any cruel, severe, unusual or unnecessary punishment."
-4 Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key 4 Ontimized but does not NI/A Handbook also states that "licensed enrolled providers of waiver services are prohibited by licensing regulations to inflict corporal punishment, use chemical restraints, psychological abuse, verbal abuse, seclusion, forced exercise, mechanical restraints, any procedure which denies food, drink, or use of restroom facilities and any cruel, severe, unusual or unnecessary punishment."
+Compliant.
+This NI/A NI/A 4 Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
 N/A The CSoC Member Handbook indicates that "the values of recovery and resiliency guide usrecovery means getting better.
 Your recovery may not be like someone else's.
 There are many roads to recovery.
-Each person has his or her own pathRecovery Compliant.
+Each person has his or her own pathRecovery includes having choices about your services and supports.
+This helps you gain Compliant.
 This requirement is supported by policy.
 N/A N/A